Intrinsic alignments of galaxies in multiple projections: Box size and resolution

-This appendix explores the influence of the simulation boxsize and resolution on the gain in SNR when adding the information of two or three projections to the intrinsic alignment correlation functions.
-These effects are explored together by doing the same measurements as in the rest of the paper for TNG100-1 instead of TNG300-1, which has a smaller boxsize ($L_{box}=75 c\mathrm{Mpc}/h$ and a higher resolution ($1820^3$ dark matter particles of mass $m_{\mathrm{DM}}=7.5 \times 10^6 \mathrm{M_\odot}$).
+This appendix explores the influence of the simulation box size and resolution on the gain in S/N when adding the information of two or three projections to the intrinsic alignment correlation functions.
+These effects are explored together by doing the same measurements as in the rest of the paper for TNG100-1 instead of TNG300-1, which has a smaller box size ($L_{box}=75 c\mathrm{Mpc}/h$ and a higher resolution ($1820^3$ dark matter particles of mass $m_{\mathrm{DM}}=7.5 \times 10^6 \mathrm{M_\odot}$).

-Figure \ref{Fig:SNR TNG100} and Table \ref{table:SNR TNG100} are the counterparts of Figure \ref{Fig:SNR} and Table \ref{table:SNR gain}, showing the gain in SNR when adding projections in TNG100 for the two shape samples and shape types in both $w_{g+}$ (top panel) and $\tilde{\xi}_{g+,2}$ (bottom).
-As the boxsize of TNG100 is smaller, we opted to use 64 jackknife regions to measure the covariance.
-Figure \ref{Fig:SNR TNG100}, shows that while the markers lie much closer to the line than in Figure \ref{Fig:SNR} (for TNG300), the unfilled markers generally still lie in the top left half of the figure, indicating a gain in SNR when adding a second projection (going from one to two projections: unfilled markers; from two to three: filled).
-The figure axes limits announce that we are in a difference SNR regime: the SNRs in TNG100 are much lower than in TNG300.
-This is to be expected, as the boxsize is much smaller and the measurements are therefore noisier.
-Adding the information presented in Table \ref{table:SNR TNG100}, we see that our main conclusions, exhibited in Section \ref{sect:results_SNR}, hold.
-As in TNG300, in TNG100 the gains in SNR are larger when adding the second to the first projection than adding the third to the second (if there is any gain in when adding the third).
-Also, the gains in SNR when adding projections for the reduced shapes (crosses) are higher than those for the simple shapes (circles) more often than not.
-Furthermore, the gains in SNR when adding projections (and the SNR values themselves) for the shape samples defined by $n_\star>300$ (red) and $log(M_\star h/\mathrm{M_\odot})>10.5$ (blue) are comparable.
+Figure \ref{Fig:SNR TNG100} and Table \ref{table:SNR TNG100} are the counterparts of Fig. \ref{Fig:SNR} and Table \ref{table:SNR gain}, showing the gain in S/N when adding projections in TNG100 for the two shape samples and shape types in both $w_{g+}$ (top panel) and $\tilde{\xi}_{g+,2}$ (bottom).
+As the box size of TNG100 is smaller, we opted to use 64 jackknife regions to measure the covariance and used $15 \ r_{(\mathrm{p})}$ bins between $0.1 \,\mathrm{Mpc}/h$ and $20 \,\mathrm{Mpc}/h$.
+Figure \ref{Fig:SNR TNG100}, shows that while the markers lie much closer to the line than in Fig. \ref{Fig:SNR} (for TNG300), the unfilled markers generally still lie in the top left half of the figure, indicating a gain in S/N when adding a second projection (going from one to two projections: unfilled markers; from two to three: filled).
+The figure axes limits announce that we are in a difference S/N regime: the S/Ns in TNG100 are much lower than in TNG300.
+This is to be expected, as the box size is much smaller and the measurements are therefore noisier.
+Adding the information presented in Table \ref{table:SNR TNG100}, we see that our main conclusions, exhibited in Sect. \ref{sect:results_SNR}, hold.
+As in TNG300, in TNG100 the gains in S/N are larger when adding the second to the first projection than adding the third to the second (if there is any gain in when adding the third).
+Also, the gains in S/N when adding projections for the reduced shapes (crosses) are higher than those for the simple shapes (circles) more often than not.
+Furthermore, the gains in S/N when adding projections (and the S/N values themselves) for the shape samples defined by $n_\star>300$ (red) and $log(M_\star h/\mathrm{M_\odot})>10.5$ (blue) are comparable.